 Applicants should hold an undergraduate degree in engineering, science or math.
 Applicants with strong grades in related disciplines may be considered.

 Applicants must have completed one year of calculus and one probability and statistics course (e.g. IND E 315).

 Three letters of recommendation are required.
 The confidential letters are submitted electronically by recommenders indicated in the on-line application.
 Writers should be in a position to rank the applicant’s performance as a working professional or student.

 The personal statement should be written providing the department with information about the applicant not found in his or her transcripts and other official documents.
 For example, statements can include personal histories, professional and academic goals, and specific interests if applicable.

-Applicants must have at least two years of work experience in a technical environment.
+Applicants must have some work experience in a technical environment.

 English language requirements